iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 3.0.2
+- Fixed an issue where setting show_self_action to false would give an error on load (thanks Github user asilva54!).
+- Fixed an issue where setting show_self_action to false would still show the self action bar completing when the player action completes.

 Version 3.0.1
 - Fixed an issue where if the target of an AoE damage spell/ability resisted the spell, but the reast of the targets took damage, action results would show all as having resisted.
 - Fixed missing "fails to take effect" message.